ChrisJStone/actual-underground-pipes/readme.md

 Have you ever felt that piping things under buildings was too easy?
 That dragging a pipe to ground along was just... not fun?

 Well no more!
 Now, with Actual Underground Pipes, you need to build the underground pipes!
-Using the same keybind for changing rail layer (default: ALT + G) change between aboveground and underground pipes!
+Using the same keybind for changing rail layer (default: G) change between aboveground and underground pipes!
 No extra items, no complex GUIs, no new recipes, just one keybind! *Note: pipes have been removed from pipe to ground recipes to compensate.
 No new items, recipes, or technologies are required; just press the keybind and any normal pipes in your inventory can be used as underground pipes.*

 Underground pipes have the same restrictions as normal pipe to grounds.
 This means you can't build them across lava or space.